JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 ---

 There are three types of variables, `var`, `let`, and `const` that can be used to store data.
-Each type acts slightly differently in regards to scope.
+Each type acts slightly differently, particularly in regards to scope.

 ### `var`